mariovelyov/shopping-list/README.md

 Step 4 - Check in the repository - Actions page if build and deploy completed successfully

+# Dependencies

+## React

+React is a JavaScript library for building user interfaces.
+It is the core library used in this web application for structuring and rendering the UI.

+## TypeScript

+TypeScript is a superset of JavaScript that adds static types to the language.
+In this web application, TypeScript is used to ensure type safety and making the code more robust.

+## Redux

+Redux is a state management library that provides a centralized store for our application's state.
+It makes the state management more predictable.
+In this project, Redux is used to manage the list of products.

+## Jest

+Jest is a framework that allows us to write and execute tests for our code, while Testing Library is a set of tools that helps us test components in React.
+In this project, both technoligies are used to write and run tests.

+## GitHub Pages

+GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website.
+In this project, the technology is used in order to deploy the application and provide a live demo.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).